GabrielKP/MMB-Project/classifier-HO.md

 First, I try learning single Layer Networks, they are easy and straightforward to teach.

-Note that Oja's network needs to be initialized with random values because it will not learn if not. @todo: is this true for single layer networks?
-If yes, initialize decay and hebb network with same weights as ojas
+Note that Oja's network needs to be initialized with at least one weight which is not 0 for every Neuron, as the normalization will produce invalid values if not.
+Nevertheless, the weights are initialized to 0, but be aware that there is a runtime error because of that (which does not effect the outcome). @question: initialize in a different way?

 ```python
 N_INPUT = 28 * 28